15 Fabulous Facts About Sex and the City

 14. THE SHOW’S FINALE REALLY WAS INTENDED AS AN ENDING.

-Although Sex and the City has spawned two feature films—and rumors of a third movie continue to swirl—producer Michael Patrick King (who directed both of those films) originally believed that the show ended just as it was meant to.
+Although Sex and the City has spawned two feature films—and rumors of a third movie continue to pop up from time to time—producer Michael Patrick King (who directed both of the feature films) originally believed that the show ended just as it was meant to.
 In 2004, mere months after the show aired its final episode, King said at a panel, “Nothing we did in the series was altered to save something for the movie ...
 This is exactly the way we wanted to end the series.
 We’re proud of what we did.”

 15. SARAH JESSICA PARKER PUSHED FOR DIVERSITY.